augustyniakamil/javascript-tasks/README.md

 ---

 ### Task 2
-Create a function (`isEven`) that has one argument and checks that number is even.
-The arguments should be a `Number` type but you have to check it.
+Create a function (`isEven`) which checks that number is even.

+* The function has one argument
+* The argument should be a `Number` type but you have to check it
-* The function returns `null` when it is called without the argument.
+* The function returns `null` when it is called without the argument
 * When argument is not valid `Number` type, returns `null`

 <details><summary>Example results</summary>